aadonkeyz/vis-tree-react/src/CustomRender/index.en-US.md

 <code src="./RenderLine.jsx" />

-The rendering of the node is achieved by passing the `renderLine()` method, which will receive an object as a parameter, which has the following properties:
+The rendering of the line is achieved by passing the `renderLine()` method, which will receive an object as a parameter, which has the following properties:

 - `startNode`: Start node of the connecting line
 - `stopNode`: End node of the connecting line